yugr/rust-slides/features/pros/noplt/analysis.md

 Issue with relocs can be worked around via `-Z relax-elf-relocations=yes` or just by resorting to PLT via `-Z plt=yes`.

+One more indirect way is to enable PLT is to disable Full RELRO (`-C relro-level=partial`).

 # Suggested readings